krishaamer/green-filter-research/research/literature/design.md

 ### Memes {#memes}

+-   Coined by Richard Dawkins in 1976 in the context of biology.

+-   Internet memes and meme stocks

 -   Memes from daily life, bussiness to war, are relevant to penetrating through the noise of the web.